 Poetry Book Society Recommended Translation

-Joan Margarit is one of Spain’s major modern writers.
-Born in 1938, he worked as an architect and first published his work in Spanish, but for the past three decades has become known for his mastery of the Catalan language.
-The melancholy and candour of his poetry show his affinity with Thomas Hardy, whose work he has translated.
+Joan Margarit (1938-2021) was one of Spain’s major modern writers.
+He worked as an architect and first published his work in Spanish, but for the past four decades became known for his mastery of the Catalan language.
+The melancholy and candour of his poetry show his affinity with Thomas Hardy, whose work he translated.

 In poems evoking the Spanish Civil War and its aftermath, the harshness of life in Barcelona under Franco, and grief at the death of a beloved handicapped daughter, Margarit reminds us that it is not death we have to understand but life.
 His poetry confronts the worst that life can throw at us, yet what lingers in the mind is its warmth and humanity.

 ‘One of the best, if not the very best, of all contemporary Catalan poets’ – Luis Antonio de Villena, El Mundo

 'I highly recommend the luminous, subtle Tugs in the Fog by the Catalan poet Joan Margarit, translated by Anna Crowe.
 The Spanish Civil War and its after effects, and the death of his handicapped daughter haunt poems which are nevertheless full of life' – Moniza Alvi, Poetry News

 ‘Poems in which the poet risks all…This is Margarit at the height of his powers, able to move us more than ever with his sad music, his words that don’t attempt to prettify’ – Jordi Llavina, Avui